psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 ### Task 1: Ensure that the --protect-kernel-defaults argument is set to true (node01)

+To resolve these issues, we will first locate them in the results file of kube-bench command which is stored at /var/www/html/index.html.
+It will give us remediation steps that we need to follow to resolve these issues.
+We will follow this for all the issues.

 The result of kube-bench command is stored at /var/www/html/index.html, we will refer to this file to get the remediation steps for all the issues in all the components in this lab.

 Run the following command to know the details of CIS control corresponding to this task